ForgeRock/forgeops/how-tos/production-workflow.md

 ### Create an environment

 The first thing you do is use `forgeops env` to create an environment.
-You need to provide an FQDN (--fqdn) and an environment name (--env-name).
+You need to provide an FQDN (--fqdn), an environment name (--env-name), and a certificate issuer.

 Previously, we had t-shirt sized overlays called small, medium, and large.
 Now, we just have `kustomize/overlay/default` which is a single instance overlay.